1701/d/docs/cmp/index.md

 In addition to the Single Sign-on, netID Partners can also leverage netID to allow users to manage their overall privacy settings in terms of commercial data usage.
 This offers a convenient, scalable and most importantly server-based/permanent way to manage a user’s consent status or more generally a status in terms of legal grounds for commercial data usage.

-To enable that netID (here specifically netID Permission Center) provides the following services to integrate a netID Partners Consent Management Platform.
+To enable that netID (here specifically the netID Permission Center) provides the following services to integrate a netID Partners Consent Management Platform.
 Overall these APIs enable a Partner/his CMP to manage a TC-String associated to an individual user as well as netID specific consents (netID Permissions) which allow him to identity a user while using his services.

+In the following descriptions we will refer to the user’s overall privacy setting as **privacy status**.

 !!! info  ""
     All permissions (netID specific/TCF) stored/managed using netID are always scoped to an individual netID Partner.
 That means in terms of the CMP, that netID solely supports service scoped TC-Strings, and more importantly that the user’s explicit consent to be identified is managed/given per netID Partner

 ## netID Permission Center Services

-The following services are provided by the netID Permission Center to allow a CMP to store / manage netID Permissions, TC Strings for a netID Partner:
+The following services are provided by the netID Permission Center to allow a CMP to store / manage a user’s privacy status for a specific netID Partner:

 - READ SERVICE: Read the netID identifier (TPID), netID Permissions and TC Strings for an individual user
 - WRITE SERVICE: Write netID Permissions and TC Strings for an individual user